-When it comes to boxing training, how hard you can punch is an essential characteristic, as well as strength test.
-It's not just about trying to fight better, but a range of things.
+When it comes to boxing training, how hard you can punch is an essential characteristic, as well as a strength test.
+It’s not just about trying to fight better, but a range of things.
 As an exercise, punching, and boxing in general, is an incredible way to build strength, stamina, burn calories, and just about everything in between.
-To make sure you're getting better, punching harder can be the key.
+To make sure you’re getting better, punching harder can be the key.

 Punching isn’t as black and white as it sounds, either.
 There’s way more to it than meets the eye.
 Whether you’re trying to punch harder for your boxing performance, bag work, or even to be faster in a focus pad workout, it can be a great thing to do.